Retire Before Dad

 The service invests with seven guiding principles in mind.
 These principles drive investment decisions.

-In this Motley Fool Stock Advisor review, we’ll go over at the seven principles that guide the recommendation, then take a look inside the online portal and the emails it uses to communicate with subscribers.
+In this Motley Fool Stock Advisor review, we’ll review the seven principles that guide the recommendation, then look inside the online portal and the emails it uses to communicate with subscribers.

-This review also includes several screenshots of on the online portal.
+This review also includes multiple screenshots of the online portal.

-Join for just $99 per year.
-You’ll get the 30-day membership refund period and you can see all the current stock picks for yourself.
-That’s 50% off the regular price ($199) if you use links on this page to sign up.
+Join for just $99 for the first year *.
+You’ll get a 30-day membership refund period, and you can see all the current stock picks for yourself.

 Read more: Motley Fool Rule Breakers review – Follow that link to my Rule Breakers review, a similar but separate Motley Fool Newsletter.